-The Prescription Advantage program provides different benefits depending if the enrolled individual is or is not on Medicare.
-For those individuals on Medicare, Prescription Advantage will help them with the cost of their Part D drug coverage.
-For those individuals who are not enrolled in Medicare, the program will pay for their prescription medications provided they have reached their individual out-of-pocket spending limit.
+The Prescription Advantage program provides different benefits depending on if the enrolled individual is or is not on Medicare.
+For those individuals in Medicare, Prescription Advantage will help them with the cost of their Part D drug coverage.
+For those individuals who are not enrolled in Medicare, the program, which has no monthly premium, will pay for their prescription medications.
+This is provided they have reached their individual out-of-pocket spending limit.
 The out-of-pocket limits vary depending on their income level.

 The Prescription Advantage program does not have application or enrollment fees.